Tornadoes, hurricanes, fires, floods and earthquakes – there are few places on Earth that are not vulnerable to one or more natural disasters.

 We’ve learned from countless disasters that people often will put their own lives at risk – and the lives of first responders as well – if there are no options for relocating with their animal companions.
 Public planning now includes pets, and your own planning should, too.
 Here are the basics you need to know:

-Have restraints ready: Even normally calm pets can freak out under the stress of an emergency, especially if injured.
-You should be prepared to restrain your pet – for its safety and the safety of others.
+Have restraints ready.
+Even normally calm pets can freak out under the stress of an emergency, especially if injured.
+You should be prepared to restrain your pet – for his safety and the safety of others.

-Pet Connection is produced by a team of pet-care experts headed by veterinarian Dr. Marty Becker and journalist Gina Spadafori.
-The two are also the authors of several best-selling pet-care books.
-Email them at firstname.lastname@example.org or visit www.petconnection.com.
-Back columns: www.sacbee.com/spadafori.
+Pet Connection is produced by a team of pet-care experts headed by veterinarian Dr. Marty Becker and Kim Campbell Thornton, author of many pet-care books.
+The two are affiliated with Vetstreet.com.